gray-adeyi/pypaystack2/README.md

 1. Create your [Paystack account](https://paystack.com/) to get your paystack secret key that is required to use this package from your account's settings.
-2. Store your paystack secret key in your environment variable as `PAYSTACK_AUTHORIZATION_KEY` or pass it into the pypaystack api wrapper on instantiation. (protect your secret key at all costs, never push it to a remote version control system. it is advisable to start trying out this package with your test private key).
+2. Store your paystack secret key in your environment variable as `PAYSTACK_SECRET_KEY` or pass it into the pypaystack api wrapper on instantiation. (protect your secret key at all costs, never push it to a remote version control system. it is advisable to start trying out this package with your test private key).
 3. Install `pypaystack2` package.